emartech/httpie-wsse-auth/README.rst

 httpie-wsse-auth
 ================

-This `HTTPie <https://github.com/jkbr/httpie>`_ auth plugin implements WSSE authentication.
+This `HTTPie <http://httpie.org/>`_ auth plugin implements Escher authentication for Emarsys API requests.

 Installation
 ------------

+Be sure that 'HTTPie <http://httpie.org/>`_ is installed, and install this plugin:

 .. code-block:: bash